|Tosson Tower Farm – a rural retreat|

 |Nod off in Northumberland|

-The Millrace Barn has a large airy lounge to relax in and lovely gardens with an outside courtyard to make the most of any fine weather.
+The Millrace Barn has a large airy lounge to relax in.
+It has lovely gardens with an outside courtyard to make the most of any fine weather.
 There are also three spacious well appointed self catering cottages if you have a larger group and want to stay for a bit longer.

-The rooms have all mod cons, en suite bathrooms, tea and coffee making facilities, Duck Island toiletries and of course, the feature that can make or break any stay away from home – free Wifi
+The rooms have all mod cons, en suite bathrooms, tea and coffee making facilities.
+There are Duck Island toiletries and of course, free Wifi

 |Chill out lounge|